CSS 3 Features

 Also Read: CSS3 vs CSS1: Find the Difference Between

-6) New colors and image effects:
+6) New colours and image effects:

 7) Box-sizing has now fixed some annoying alignment problems: